-Dirk has explored the ALIEN universe in a series of audio epics which began in 2016 with the Audible Studios production of ALIEN: OUT OF THE SHADOWS, was a bestseller in both the USA and UK and won an AUDIE Award (see Awards page).
+Dirk has explored the ALIEN universe in a series of audio epics which began in 2016 with the Audible Studios production of ALIEN: OUT OF THE SHADOWS, a bestseller in both the USA and UK, which won an AUDIE Award (see Awards page).

 In 2014 Dirk dramatised Neil Gaiman and Terry Pratchett’s Good Omens, starring Mark Heap, Peter Serafinowicz, Louise Brealey, Phil Davis, Josie Lawrence and Colin Morgan.
 It has become a worldwide audiobooks best seller.